-Almost all people infected with HIV, if they are not treated, will develop AIDS.
-A small group of patients develop AIDS very slowly or never at all.
+If they are not treated, almost all people infected with HIV will develop AIDS.
+A small group of patients with HIV develop AIDS very slowly or never.
 These patients are called nonprogressors.
-Many seem to have genes that prevent the virus from significantly damaging their immune system.
+Many seem to have genes that prevent the virus from causing major damage to their immune system.

 People with AIDS have had their immune system damaged by HIV.
-They are very susceptible to (easily get) infections that do not normally develop in people with a healthy immune system.
+They are at very high risk of getting infections that are uncommon in people with a healthy immune system.
 These infections are called opportunistic infections.

 Common symptoms are:

 The HIV ELISA and HIV Western blot tests detect antibodies to the HIV virus in the blood.
-Both tests must be positive to confirm an HIV infection.
-Antibodies are proteins made by the body's immune system when it detects harmful substances, such as the HIV virus.

-Persons with AIDS usually have regular blood tests to check their CD4 cell count.
-CD4 cells are a type of T cell.
-T cells are one kind of cell of the immune system.
-They are also called "helper cells."
-A CD4 cell count that is lower than normal may be a sign that the virus is damaging the immune system.
+- A lower than normal CD4 cell count may be a sign that the virus is damaging the immune system.
 (A normal CD4 count is from 500 to 1,500 cells/mm3 of blood.)

-When the CD4 count gets too low, the risk of infections and some types of cancer increases.
+- When the CD4 count gets too low, the risk of infections and some types of cancer increase.

 Other tests that may be done include:

-There is no cure for AIDS at this time.
-But treatments are available to manage symptoms.
+There is no cure for HIV infection at this time.
+But treatments are available to manage symptoms and reduce how much the virus copies itself (replicates).
 Treatment can also improve the quality and length of life for those who have already developed symptoms.

 Antiretroviral therapy suppresses the replication of the HIV virus in the body.
-A combination of antiretroviral drugs, called antiretroviral therapy (ART), also known as highly active antiretroviral therapy (HAART), is very effective in reducing the amount of HIV in the bloodstream.
-This is measured by the viral load (how much free virus is found in the blood).
+A combination of antiretroviral drugs, called antiretroviral therapy (ART) or highly active antiretroviral therapy (HAART), is very effective in reducing the amount of HIV in the bloodstream.
+This effect is measured by the viral load (how much free virus is found in the blood).
 Preventing the virus from reproducing (replicating) can improve T-cell counts and help the immune system recover from HIV infection.

 People on ART with suppressed levels of HIV can still transmit the virus to others through sex or by sharing needles.
-With ART, if the level of HIV remains suppressed and CD4 count remains high (above 200 cells/mm3), life can be prolonged and improved.
+ART can prolong and improve life if the level of HIV remains suppressed and the CD4 count remains high (above 200 cells/mm3).

 HIV can become resistant to one combination of ART.
 This is most true in patients who do not take their medications on schedule every day.
-Tests can check whether an HIV strain is resistant to a particular drug.
-This information can be useful in finding the best drug combination and for adjusting the drug combination when it starts to fail.
+Tests can check whether an HIV strain is resistant to a certain drug.
+This information can help the health care provider find the best drug combination and adjust the drug combination when it starts to fail.

-When HIV becomes resistant to HAART, other drug combinations must be used to try to suppress the resistant HIV strain of HIV.
-There are a variety of new drugs on the market for treating drug-resistant HIV.
+When HIV becomes resistant to ART, other drug combinations must be used to try to suppress the resistant strain of HIV.
+A variety of new drugs on the market treat drug-resistant HIV.

-Treatment with ART has complications.
+ART treatment can have complications.
 Each drug has its own side effects.
 Common side effects are:

 When used for a long time, these drugs increase the risk of heart attack, perhaps by increasing the levels of cholesterol and glucose (sugar) in the blood.

-Persons on ART are monitored by their health care provider for possible side effects.
+People on ART are monitored by their health care provider for possible side effects.
 Blood tests measuring CD4 counts and HIV viral load will likely be done every 3 months.
 The goal is to get the CD4 count close to normal and to suppress the amount of HIV virus in the blood to a level where it cannot be detected.

-Medicines may be prescribed to treat problems related to AIDS such as anemia, low white cell count, and to prevent opportunistic infections.
+Medicines may be prescribed to treat problems related to AIDS, such as anemia and low white blood cell count, and to prevent opportunistic infections.

-Joining a support group where members share common experiences and problems can often help the emotional stress of having a long-term illness.
+Joining a support group where members share common experiences and problems can often help lower the emotional stress of having a long-term illness.

 At this time, there is no cure for AIDS.
-It is always fatal without treatment.
-In the U.S., most patients survive many years after diagnosis because of treatment with HAART.
-New medicines are continually being developed.
+It is almost always fatal without treatment.
+In the U.S., most patients survive many years after diagnosis because of treatment with ART.
+New medicines are being developed.

 When a person is infected with HIV, the virus slowly begins to destroy that person's immune system.
-How fast this occurs differs in each individual.
-Treatment with HAART can help slow or halt the destruction of the immune system.
+How fast this occurs differs in each person.
+Treatment with ART can help slow or halt the destruction of the immune system.

-Once the immune system is severely damaged, that person has AIDS, and can now get infections and cancers that most healthy persons would not get.
+Once the immune system is severely damaged, that person has AIDS, and can get infections and cancers that most healthy people would not get.
 Doctors have found that when CD4 falls below certain counts, specific types of infections and cancers can develop.

-Call for an appointment with your health care provider if you have any of the risk factors for HIV infection.
+Call for an appointment with your health care provider if you have any risk factors for HIV infection.
 Also call if you develop symptoms of AIDS.
-By law, the results of HIV testing must be kept confidential.
-Your health care provider will review test results with you.
+By law, the results of HIV testing must be kept confidential (private).
+Your health care provider will review your test results with you.

-Safer sex practices, such as using latex condoms, are effective in preventing HIV transmission.
+Safer sex practices, such as using latex condoms, are effective in preventing the spread of HIV.
 But there is a risk of getting the infection, even with the use of condoms.
 Abstinence is the only sure way to prevent sexual transmission of HIV.